cosmoskitten/beam/website/src/documentation/runners/nemo.md

 The Apache Nemo Runner can be used to execute Beam pipelines using [Apache Nemo](http://nemo.apache.org).
-The Nemo Runner can optimize Beam pipelines with the Nemo compiler through various optimization passes and execute them in distributed fashion using the Nemo runtime.
-Deploying a self-contained application for local mode or running using resource managers like YARN or Mesos are possible.
+The Nemo Runner can optimize Beam pipelines with the Nemo compiler through various optimization passes and execute them in a distributed fashion using the Nemo runtime.
+You can also deploy a self-contained application for local mode or running using resource managers like YARN or Mesos are possible.

 The Nemo Runner executes Beam pipelines on top of Apache Nemo, providing: